 Unlike traditional interval workouts, which may have you push yourself for 30 seconds to a minute and then rest for the same amount of time, Tabata sessions consist of 20 seconds of maximum-exertion training followed by 10 seconds of recovery.
 Repeat the process eight times for one four-minute Tabata.
 You can stop there or do up to five Tabatas for a 20-minute sweat session (you will be sweating).

 The short recovery time is key (and what professor Tabata attributes the effectiveness to), which is while you’ll need a good timer handy—the interval timer does all the counting for you.
 But the real difference between Tabata and HIIT is the intensity.
-Rather than pushing yourself to eight or nine on the rate of perceived exertion (RPE) scale, you need to max out your efforts so you reach an 11 (on a 1-to-10 scale, by the way).
+Rather than pushing yourself to eight or nine on the rate of perceived exertion scale, you need to max out your efforts so you reach an 11 (on a one-to-10 scale, by the way).

 Start with something you’re comfortable with, like running on the treadmill, and work your way up to incorporating different rounds.
-A truly body-changing Tabata workout will incorporate plyometric movements like burpees, jump squats and lunges, and mountain climbers, along with body-toning moves like push-ups, crunches, and triceps dips.
+A truly body-changing Tabata workout will incorporate plyometric movements like burpees, jump squats and lunges, and mountain climbers, along with body-toning moves like push-ups, crunches, and tricep dips.
 You can use gym equipment, weights (start light), and any accessories you want.
-Or just grab a jump rope (like this Lightweight Jump Rope, $8, from Aoneky) for a mistake-proof Tabata workout.
+Or just grab a jump rope for a mistake-proof Tabata workout.

 Murawska-Cialowicz E, Wolanski P, Zuwala-Jagiello J, et al. Effect of HIIT with tabata protocol on serum irisin, physical performance, and body composition in men.
 Int J Environ Res Public Health.
 2020;17(10):3589. doi:10.3390/ijerph17103589